prassima/data-viz-portfolio/index.md

 <h1>Hi, I am Paris.</h1>

-I specialise in building data-driven systems and fostering cultures of strategic decision-making, I help businesses turn information into a powerful tool for growth and optimisation.
+Specialising in building data-driven systems and fostering cultures of strategic decision-making, I help businesses turn information into a powerful tool for growth and optimisation.

 With over 10 years experience across diverse sectors, I have a proven track record in crafting tailored solutions that unlock potential, streamline processes, and create lasting impact.